GRCAcademy/CMMC/README.md

 # CMMC

-This repository contains versions of the CMMC related rules and documents.
+This repository contains versions of CMMC related rules and documents.

+It can be used to view the differences between versions.

 ## CMMC Rulemaking